 Walsall's LDS was first produced in 2005 and has been revised several times as the council has kept its plans under review.
-The last revision was in June 2017.
-It has become necessary to revise the LDS to reflect the likely adoption date for the Site Allocation Document and Town Centre Area Action Plan and to update the timetable for the Black Country Core Strategy (BCCS) Review.
+The last revision was in October 2018.
+It has become necessary to revise the LDS to reflect the adoption of the Site Allocation Document and Town Centre Area Action Plan and to update the timetable for the Black Country Plan (otherwise known as the Black Country Plan) Core Strategy (BCCS) Review).

 The LDS will be kept under review to help ensure the Council's plans are kept up-todate.
 In between reviews the Council's website will include information on progress with the various documents proposed.
-See www.walsall.gov.uk/index/environment/planning/local_development_framework
+See https://go.walsall.gov.uk/language/en- us/planning and building control/planning policy/local plans/ldf core strategy